MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 - [Escalation rate drivers chart](#escalation-rate-drivers-chart)
 - [Abandon rate drivers chart](#abandon-rate-drivers-chart)

-The Engagement rate drivers, Abandon rate drivers, and Resolution rate drivers charts use natural language understanding to group issues as topics.
-These charts show you the topics that are having the most impact on the performance of your bot.
+Each task a user asks of your bot defines an _analytics session_.
+These charts measure how well your bot is doing and help you find the topics with the most impact on your bot's performance.

 By default, the page shows you key performance indicators for the last seven days.
-To change the time period to the last 30 days, select **Last 30 days** from the drop-down list at the top of the page.
+To change the time period, use the date controls at the top of the page.

 ## Prerequisites